 My favorite pumpkin muffin!! :)

-I love Muffins
+I love these Muffins

 Just made these today and they were excellent.
 This recipe is a definite keeper.